peter852/hello-world/README.md

 i thought the patch-one refers only to the other file

 this branch can still be edited - but the new one not - not correct - new new one is edited and the old one isn´t available anymore

+this is the final comment in readme.md before i will change in a local copy